zoanana990/note/README.md

     + features, e.g. `malloc`, `rcu` etc.
     + performance comparision, e.g. `strlen`, `sort`, `stree` etc.
     + docs, And here are some link I feel which are good to read

+Please remember this is a note, just a note, not a big project